glauberss2007/DevOps-Kakaroto/README.md

 Using schelude we can specifies the category of nodes thata will run sme containers

 Example:
-1. cpu labe for high cpu nodes
+1. gpu label for graphic use and machine learning
 2. ssd label for DBs
-3. gph label for graphic use
+3. High networking for image file transfering

 Get nodes name: